 Disputes over valuation can lead to lengthy court battles.
 To avoid burdensome tax consequences, retirement assets must be transferred through a carefully crafted court order called a Qualified Domestic Relations Order (QDRO).
 QDROs are necessary for most, but not all, retirement assets, and is used to help divorcing couples understand their pension funds and how those funds will be divided.

 Retirement benefits that are subject to division in a divorce case may include:

 Our Pleasanton divorce attorneys have more than a decade of experience handling divorce cases, including complex divorces.
-We serve clients throughout the Bay Area and Tri-Valley region, including Livermore, Dublin, Alameda County and the entire East Bay area.
+We serve clients throughout the Bay Area and Tri-Valley region, including Livermore, Dublin, Alameda County, Solano County, Contra Costa County and San Francisco.
 Throughout the time we have been in practice, we have worked with clients to help them solve a broad range of family law issues.
 We understand that complex divorce cases are quite sensitive, and we handle them with discretion, respect, and compassion.